Giant + Giant = Gigantic Opportunity

 Germany: Frankfurt is a Darling of Chinese Investors

-In view of the DACH region’s dynamic trade relationship with China, we set up the German business desk in late 2014.
-Having our own German advisor and by harnessing our connections to accounting, consulting and law firms in the DACH region, we are confident of providing leading advisory services, offering flexible, timely, localised services to address the specific needs of German-speaking clients who wish to break into the Chinese market as well as the needs of Chinese-speaking clients looking to gain a foothold in Europe.
+In view of the DACH region’s dynamic trade relationship with China, we set up the German business desk.
+Having our own German speaking advisor and by harnessing our connections to accounting, consulting and law firms in the DACH region, we are confident of providing leading advisory services, offering flexible, timely, localized services to address the specific needs of German-speaking clients who wish to break into the Chinese market as well as the needs of Chinese-speaking clients looking to gain a foothold in Europe.

 Experts: Therese Feng